story-apps/starc/README.md

 ## Features

+> **NOTE:** Some features like playwriting module, mind maps and inserting custom images are not yet implemented.

 **Starc** supports writing for film, television, comic books, stage and radio.
 With the addition of supporting multiple formats, there are also templates for you to use, such as **Final Draft Screenplay Template**.

 ### Modules